 Final Descent, Days 10 and 11

 What took eight days to ascend took only three days to descend.
 Our very fast pace continued, and we walked an average of 10 miles per day.
 All four of us were thrilled to be heading back to Lukla.
-Now that our headaches were gone and that we had energy again, the hiking was much more enjoyable.
+Now that our headaches were gone and we had energy again, the hiking was much more enjoyable.

-Right now, we have mixed emotions about our trek to Everest Base Camp.
 Hiking high up into the Himalayas, breathing in the cool, crisp air, seeing these awesome views, was absolutely amazing.
 I am very proud of our family for reaching Everest Base Camp together.
 This trek was physically very difficult, and with Tim’s and my history of Ironman racing we know what it means for something to be physically difficult.
 Hiking up to Everest Base Camp in some ways is more exhausting than doing an Ironman.
 There is just something about the physical effort required at such low oxygen levels that tired us out in ways we never experienced before.
 But that is also the reason why making it to Everest Base Camp is such an accomplishment, especially for children aged 10 and 11.

 The hardest part for Tim and I were the living conditions.
 As we got farther north, the cleanliness of the teahouses really went downhill.
 The accommodations got noisier, colder, and nastier, and soon we began to count down the days until our return trek to Lukla.
 Hopefully, as time goes on, these less pleasant memories will fade, and we’ll just remember the good parts, the amazing Himalayas and the very friendly people we met along the way.